lumo93/RE-FLEX/README.md

 ## Setup

 **Set_App_Version**
-Put the latest Android Flex app version here and click save (currently `3.87.2.1.0`)
+Put the latest Android Flex app version here and click save (currently `3.89.3.38.0`)

 **Set_User_Agent**
 Select a device from the list and click set, or click random.
 Once set, this button will not be here in the future when running script dock to prevent different user agent devices.

+**Start Main**
+DISCLAIMER: This is only to sign in

+Click to start, you may get a message in the console with a long URL.
+Copy that into your browser and log in with your Flex account.
+You'll reach a page that says "this page can't be found" - that's OK - copy the URL (will include word "maplanding") and paste back into the terminal that Script_Dock opened with.
+Scanning will start.
+An exception should come up, that's fine, there are more steps.

+**Set_Speed_And_Behaviors:**
+Set your high and low speed range, it can be in increments of 0.1 but try not to do faster that 0.2 You can also set rapid refrehs rates for when a block is attempted, or set rapidvalue to 0 to turn off

 **Choose_Station_Filter:**
 Select the stations you want to work at, and click Generate List, you can close this